TUM-DAML/seml/examples/README.md

    - `db_collection`: Name of the MongoDB collection to save the experiment information to
    - `executable`: Name of the Python script containing the experiment Optionally, it can contain
-   - `conda_environment`: name of the Anaconda virtual environment; will be loaded before the experiment is executed.
+   - `conda_environment`: Name of the Anaconda virtual environment; will be loaded before the experiment is executed.
+   - `output_dir`: Directory to store log files in.
+Default: Current directory
 ### `slurm` block
 The special 'slurm' block contains the slurm parameters.
 This block and all values are optional.
 Possible values are:
    - `name`: Job name used by Slurm and file name of Slurm output.
 Default: Collection name
-   - `output_dir`: Directory to store the Slurm log files in.
-Default: Current directory
    - `experiments_per_job`: Number of parallel experiments to run in each Slurm job.
 Note that only experiments from the same batch share a job.
 Default: 1
    - `max_jobs_per_batch`: Maximum number of Slurm jobs running per experiment batch.
 Default: No restriction
    - `sbatch_options`: dictionary that contains custom values that will be passed to `sbatch`, specifying e.g. the